 Basically, veterans are among the increasingly large sections of Americans that are turning to opioids to manage pain.
 Without treatment options that viably work, addiction becomes more and more common in this demographic.
 And guess where they’re getting the pills?
 For many, it’s from the same organization that hopes to help them: the VA.
 The number of pain relief prescriptions written by military physicians quadrupled between 2001 and 2009 — and keeps going up.
 The Department of Defense reports that 11.7 percent of veterans will misuse prescription drugs.

 To conclude, those statistics are sobering.
 Veterans need help, and cannabis might be a solution.
-It’s time for congress to let the VA do is job.
+It’s time for congress to let VA healthcare do its job.